 Are you amazed by all the gorgeous painted furniture pieces you’ve been seeing on social media?
 Are you considering trying your first chalk painting project?
-If so, I am going to give you five tips to help you be successful with Chalk Painting your first furniture piece!
+If so, I am going to give you five tips for success with your first chalk paint project!

 Chalk painting furniture is not rocket science!
 It really is simple and tons of fun!
 And honestly, if I can do it, anyone can!
 You can certainly pick up a can of chalk paint and just start on your project without any tips at all!
 But with just a few pointers, you will be happier with your finished project and enjoy the process more!
 Oh, and by the way, I want to warn you that chalk painting furniture is very addictive!

-TIP #1 Paint A Smaller Furniture Piece – A One Day Project
+Tip #1 Paint A Smaller Furniture Piece – A One Day Chalk Paint Project

 Start with a furniture piece that is not too large, such as a small side table, bookshelf, or nightstand.
 If it is your first time painting with chalk paint, it is best to start with a project that you can finish rather quickly, even in one day.
 Chalk paint dries fast so it is very doable to complete one or more projects in a single day!